 As you weigh your high school options, use this guide to help you recognize what to look for in a strong college counseling program.
 Rowland Hall, a leading Utah independent private school, offers a nationally renowned college counseling program, with three full-time counselors who know and care for each student as they guide them through the process of discovering the colleges that best reflect their interests and aspirations.

 Below, we share elements of a top-tier college counseling program to consider when choosing a high school:

 2. Consider the counselor's experience.
 A highly experienced college counselor will have a breadth of knowledge about the many facets of the college process and choosing a college that is a good fit for each student.
 Additionally, they will have strong relationships with college admission offices, allowing them to tap into and understand what colleges seek in an applicant.
-They should also have up-to-date knowledge about college admissions requirements, testing requirements, and financial aid options.
+They should also have up-to-date knowledge about college admission requirements, testing requirements, and financial aid options.
 Ask about the counselor's credentials and experience before making a decision.

 3. Check for college counseling resources.
 A school with a strong college counseling program should have resources available to students and parents, such as workshops, meetings with college representatives, and access to college representatives.
 Look for schools that offer college planning classes for juniors and seniors, essay writing workshops, and financial aid counseling.

 4. Ask about the counselor's approach.
 It's important to choose a counselor with a counseling style that works for you.
 Some counselors may take a hands-on approach, while others may be more laid back.
 You should also consider whether the counselor takes a holistic approach to counseling, considering factors such as your interests, skills, personality, academic record, and financial considerations to ensure you build a well-rounded college list that suits your individual needs.